jasonm/ChromeJSConsoleCollector/README.md

 ## Introduction
 JSConsoleCollector for Chrome provide access to JavaScript console output while running tests with a ChromeDriver.

+This is based heavily off of [ChromeJSErrorCollector](https://github.com/dharrya/ChromeJSErrorCollector) by Andrew Krasichkov.

 ## Usage
 Simple Python code: